-Mérida is full of single women, there is also a healthy gay population, and apartments start at US$125 a month.
-There are an abundance of fixer-upper houses for sale at low prices, although US$50K may be unrealistically low.
-It is the safest place in Mexico, it’s full of cultural offerings, and it’s easy to make friends through events at the English library.
+Mérida is full of single women, there is also a healthy gay population, and apartments start at US$150 a month.
+There is an abundance of fixer-upper houses for sale at low prices, although US$50,000 may be unrealistically low.
+It is the safest place in Mexico, full of cultural offerings, and it’s easy to make friends through events at the English library.

 Nearby is the Gulf Coast, from Celestún to Dzilam de Bravo, where I know of many single women living on a budget.

-There are also many house-sitting opportunities; look at the Facebook pages for the coast such as Telchac Puerto or the large town of Progresso where it is easier to meet people.
-In the winter there are active expat groups in the coastal towns with many volunteer opportunities though which you can meet people.
+There are also many house-sitting opportunities; look at the Facebook pages for towns on the coast, such as Telchac Puerto, or the large town of Progresso where it is easier to meet people.
+In the winter, there are active expat groups in coastal towns with many volunteer opportunities through which you can meet people.

-A similar place in lifestyle is the Oaxaca, eco-friendly coastal area of Mazunte – Zipolite if you can live in a more remote area than Mérida/Progresso.
+A similar place in lifestyle is the Oaxaca, eco-friendly coastal area of Mazunte to Zipolite if you can live in a more remote area than Mérida/Progresso.